tpavlek/tpavlek-me/source/_drafts/2020-03-22-where-are-the-ward-12-candidates.md

 But, like the 31 candidates who also went home unsuccessful last year, he has not yet filed his intention to run in the election this October.

-With seven months before we go to the polls, many would say that it's still far too early for everyone to declare.
+With five months before we go to the polls, many would say that it's still far too early for everyone to declare.
 However, there is an important consideration not many are aware of: a candidate *must* file notice of intent to run with the city before they may collect *any* campaign donations, or identify themselves as a candidate.
-Thus far, 47 candidates [have filed](https://www.edmonton.ca/city_government/municipal_elections/notice-of-intent.aspx) city-wide.
+Thus far, 55 candidates [have filed](https://www.edmonton.ca/city_government/municipal_elections/notice-of-intent.aspx) city-wide.

 Moe Banga is running as an incumbent -- reached out via email